 The program is aimed at individuals who, with the support of their employer, have the potential to create impact for the charities and causes they work for.
 Individuals at an executive-level or talented individuals who are capable of getting to executive level within three years will be most suited to the opportunities offered.
-Necessarily, Plus One will favour individuals whose development needs align closely with the training opportunities available and individuals who are in a position to commit to attending multiple events and activities between August 2019 and August 2020.
+Necessarily, Plus One will favour individuals whose development needs align closely with the training opportunities available and individuals who are in a position to commit to attending multiple events and activities between our stated program year.

 What content will be covered?